DaltonLens/DaltonLens/README.md

 ## Supported platforms

-Currently only macOS Mojave (10.14) and newer are supported (including Apple Silicon), but Windows support is likely to come next.
+* macOS: Mojave (10.14) and newer are supported (including Apple Silicon)
+* Windows: only tested on Windows 10, but anything more recent than Windows 8.1 should work
+* Linux: only tested on Ubuntu 20.04, but should work on any distribution that has gtk3 and libappindicator3.

 ## Building the source code

-## Building on macOS
+### Building on macOS

 Open DaltonLens/macOS/DaltonLens.xcodeproj in Xcode.
 There are precompiled binaries for the dependencies, so it should just build.